 The coffee grind size will be between Medium and Medium Coarse.
 See our Coffee Grind Chart for a visual explanation.

-The timer will be used to confirm you have an ideal grind size.
+The timer will confirm that you have an ideal grind size.
 The brew time to aim for is between 3:00 and 3:30.
-If it goes faster, tighten up the grind a little.
-If it goes slower, adjust your grind to be more coarse.
+If it goes faster, tighten the grind a little.
+If it goes slower, adjust your grind to be coarser.

 #4 Add Hot Water (Pulse or Continuous Pour)

-This is the step in the brewing process that will require the most focus.
-If you are using a scale, place the Kalita Wave Dripper with the filter of ground coffee on top of the server and zero it out, so it reads zero grams.
+This step in the brewing process will require the most focus.
+If you are using a scale, place the Kalita Wave Dripper with the ground coffee filter on top of the server and zero it out so it reads zero grams.

-When it comes to adding hot water, there are two schools of thought.
+There are two schools of thought when it comes to adding hot water.
 One is that your pour should be slow and steady throughout the brew.
-The other method is the pulse method.
-This is when you pour, let the coffee pass through the grinds and repeat during the brew cycle.
-Both methods work great.
-I prefer the pulse method as it is easier.
+The other is the pulse method.
+This is when you pour, let the coffee pass through the grinds, and repeat during the brew cycle.
+Both methods work great, but I prefer the pulse method as it is easier.

-The pulse method involves pouring a small amount of water initially over the grounds allowing them to bloom.
-Then pause.
-Then pour again.
-Sometimes using a circular pattern.
+The pulse method involves pouring a small amount of water initially over the grounds, allowing them to bloom.
+Then, pause, pour again, sometimes using a circular pattern.

 The most popular method is to pour until the coffee blooms and then use a circular motion for an even extraction.
-However, I have been served Kalita Wave coffee from a competition-level barista who poured very slowly directly in the center with no circular motion at all which was outstanding.
-His pouring technique was so gentle, that it reminded me of an Olympic diver hitting the water without making a splash.
+However, I have been served Kalita Wave coffee by a competition-level barista who poured it very slowly directly into the center with no circular motion, which was outstanding.
+His pouring technique was so gentle that it reminded me of an Olympic diver hitting the water without splashing.

 Whichever method you use, do not stir the coffee.